 There it is, thine health shall spring forth speedily, because you fasted.
-And Daniel once fasted for 21 days, the angel arrived and gave him the answer he wanted (Dan 10:1–11:39).
-And then he would tell stories about himself or other big names in the Word of Faith when they fasted because they weren’t getting their prayers answered, or some stubborn demon wouldn’t leave, and they would be saved, delivered, and healed because they were super-charged with the power of the Holy Ghost.
+The televangelist quoted that and then would tell stories about himself or other big names in the Word of Faith when they fasted because they weren’t getting their prayers answered, or some stubborn demon wouldn’t leave, and they would be saved, delivered, and healed because they were super-charged with the power of the Holy Ghost.
 So I thought that was what I needed to do.

 One weekend, I came home from college.
-My sister and I were there.
+My sister was there.
 My parents had gone away, and we were supposed to call Domino’s or Pizza Hut to get a pizza or something for dinner.
-But I can’t eat.
-I’m fasting so I could focus my prayers for uncle Raymond.
+But I couldn’t eat.
+I was fasting so I could focus my prayers for uncle Raymond.
 So I told my sister that I wouldn’t be eating anything for dinner, so she could get whatever she wanted.
 She kind of freaked out.
 In fact, anytime I fasted, none of them took it well.
-I’m like, “What?
+I was like, “What?
 Like this hasn’t been a common religious practice, not only in Christianity but Judaism and Islam and Buddhism for thousands of years?”

 I thought she was overreacting.
 But like I said, I was deep into this Word of Faith doctrine.
 And if I remember correctly, she had just recently seen a movie about people who got sucked into a cult.
-That’s how it always works with a cult, you know, you kind of get sucked into it.
-They seem to have all the answers you seek.
-They may not be correct, but they’re easy to understand, and they’re easy to believe, and they appear to make sense out of your life.
+That’s how it always works with a cult.
+You kind of get sucked into it, because they seem to have all the answers you seek.
+They may not be correct, but they’re easy to understand, and they appear to make sense out of your life.
 When I listened to this one teacher, I felt like he was pulling back the veil and revealing the glories and mysteries of the heavenly realms.

 And so, you think you are getting the truth from them, and you can’t get it from anyone else.
-Or maybe, like me, you thought they could teach you how to have supernatural gifts and manifestations of God, just like you read about in the Bible.
+Maybe you think they can teach you how to have supernatural gifts and manifestations of God, just like you read about in the Bible.
 You end up doing things you wouldn’t normally do in the name of your faith.

 But she called him and said, “I think my brother is in a cult.”
 She even wanted to have me kidnapped and deprogrammed.
 I guess she had seen that in the movie.
 She had told me this years ago, but she never told me what he said to her.
 I just knew that somehow he had talked her out of the whole kidnapping and deprogramming idea.

 But I found out what he said, and I wish I had known back then, because I would have respected him a lot more.
 She and her husband came to visit.
-Down here — this was so cool — It was in February of 2020, and in our little town, the oldest venue there is the Opera House.
-And we were hosting Jeremy’s 10, a Pearl Jam tribute band.
+Down here — this was so cool — It was in February of 2020, just before Covid restrictions, and in our little town, the oldest venue there is the Opera House, which was hosting Jeremy’s 10, a Pearl Jam tribute band.
 So I called my brother-in-law (or maybe texted him) and I was like, “You want to see a Pearl Jam tribute band?”